 Minnesota Quilt by Vacilando Quilting Co.

-In February 2020 I dedicated my monthly quilt project to my husband’s second quilt.
-Besides the Rustic quilt from the Southwest Modern book by Initial K Studio he had also hinted at the Minnesota quilt from the second book he gave me.
-It is designed by Laura Preston from Vacilando Quilting Co.
+Modern Patchwork BooksIn February 2020 I dedicated my monthly quilt project to my husband’s second quilt.
+Besides the Rustic quilt from the Southwest Modern book by Initial K Studio, he had also hinted at the Minnesota quilt from the second book he gave me.
+It is designed by Laura Preston from Vacilando Quilting Co

-This throw size quilt was most probably my first squared quilt.
+This throw-size quilt was most probably my first squared quilt.
 And I have felt in love with squared quilts ever since.
 I think I have made three more squared quilts since then.
 Even Sara’s baby quilt turned out to be a squared quilt.
 I agree that they might not be so practical in use, but they simply look very balanced and beautiful.

 Most probably it is the symmetry that makes me love them.
 It is the same symmetry that intrigues me about Islamic geometry, I think.
 This is where I see one of the links between my two passions – patchwork & Islamic geometrical patterns.

-Choosing Colors for your Quilt Project
+Choosing Colors for Your Quilt Project

-I had ordered the fabrics for this second 2020 quilt project already when I had ordered the one for the Rustic quilt.
-Laura Preston suggests terracotta as an orange tone.
+Minnesota Quilt PreparationsI had ordered the fabrics for this second 2020 quilt project already when I had ordered the one for the Rustic quilt.
+Laura Preston suggests terracotta in an orange tone.

 When checking the different colors on my Kona cotton solid chart, I decided to go for a brighter orange instead.
 A decision that I did not regret.
 I love how the orange stands out against the dark charcoal and light natural beige tone.

-By the way, I can only recommend to get on of these color charts to check how well solid fabrics go with the prints you want to use or also with other solids.
+By the way, I can only recommend getting on of these color charts to check how well solid fabrics go with the prints you want to use or also with other solids.
 I got mine a few years ago and have used it for almost every quilt since then.
 Especially if you have to order your solids as I have to do most of the time, these come in very handy.

 Making a Quilt Top on a Weekend